mlb2251/stitch/README.md

 Primer on input format:
 - Variables should be written as *de Bruijn* indices (i.e. `$i` refers to the variable bound by the `i`th lambda above it) so `\x. \y. x y` is written `(lam (lam ($1 $0)))`
 - Lambdas need explicit parentheses around their body so `(lam + 3 2)` should instead be written `(lam (+ 3 2))`.
 The parser outputs an error message explaining this if you make this mistake.
-- There should be parentheses around the whole program at the outermost level so `lam (+ 3 2)` should instead be written `(lam (+ 3 2))` and `+ foo bar` should be written `(+ foo bar)`.
-The parser will otherwise output an error about `unrecognized post-s-expression data`.
+Lambdas can also be written with `lambda` instead of `lam` but the output of stitch will always be normalized to use `lam`.
-- Be sure to balance your parentheses or you'll get an error about `unexpected eof` or `unrecognized post-s-expression data`.
+- Be sure to balance your parentheses.
-- You don't need to pre-define a DSL or anything to work with stitch.
+- You don't need to pre-define a DSL or anything to work with `stitch`.
 Any space-separated series of tokens that isn't reserved for something else is treated as a DSL primitive, like `foo` and `a` in the earlier example or any of the primitive likes `T` or `-0.5` in the second example.
-- check out other examples in `data/basic` and `data/cogsci`
+- check out other examples in `data/basic/` and `data/cogsci/`

 ## Common command-line arguments